aaronbading/rust_book/README.md

 # Chapter 16 | Frearless Concurrency

+- Do not communicate by sharing memory; instead, share memory by communicating.”

 - What we will learn :
 - How to create threads to run multiple pieces of code at the same time
 - Message-passing concurrency, where channels send messages between threads